Mrutyumjaya2005/Mrutyumjaya_4NI23EC107/currentMirror.md

 A **current mirror** is a circuit that replicates (mirrors) the current from one active device to another, ensuring a constant current source or sink.
 In the context of a **MOS differential amplifier**, the current mirror plays a crucial role in biasing and ensuring proper operation.

-### Key Insights into Current Mirror with Differential Amplifier:

-1. **Current Biasing:** The current mirror provides a stable biasing current, ensuring consistent operation.
-2. **Improved Common-Mode Rejection:** The differential amplifier rejects common-mode noise, and the current mirror enhances this performance.
-3. **Matching Considerations:** The transistors used in the current mirror must be well-matched to ensure accurate current mirroring.
-4. **Voltage Headroom:** Proper design ensures that the circuit operates within the given supply voltage constraints.
-5. **Load Considerations:** The output impedance of the current mirror affects the gain and performance of the differential amplifier.

 ## Calculation